 Borders didn’t have as good a magazine selection as Tower but it was close to my house and smelled less.
 Browsing computer and design magazines was a hobby and I was good at it.
 I liked the big magazines, the ones imported from Europe that came with a CD-ROM full of software demos.
 I stood at the rack, flipping pages, when, on a nearby bookshelf, I spotted a clam-shell packed, cellophane wrapped VHS training series on HTML.
 “Make Your Own Website!” the tapes promised.
 My mind raced, can anyone just make their own website?
 Did these tapes hold the answer to my wildest creative visions?

-Turns out there was some room on the old credit card.
+At $149, they were priced well above my unemployed twenty-something budget.
+Luckily, there was some room on the credit card.
 I ran the tapes home and freed them from their cellophane wrappers.
 After slamming the first tape into the VCR, I mashed the play button expecting magic.
 A few seconds later, a man and woman dressed in business clothes and standing behind a newscaster’s desk appeared.
 I didn’t know it just then, but these clean cut, khaki draped fun’sters where about to give me something I desperately needed, direction.

 I often think about the irony of bookstores being put out of business by the skills taught inside the books they sold.
 It’s easy to champion the technology of Amazon while scoffing at the inability of brick and mortar stores to adapt.
-It makes me sad, because lots of us became who we are because of something hidden on a bookstore shelf.
-So, I’d like to say thanks to Borders, Tower Books and Waldenbooks for helping me figure out where I needed to go.
+I miss bookstores.
+A lot of us became who we are because of something hidden on their shelves.